juanluiscr27/data-structures-and-algorithms-python/README.md

 3. Both subtrees of each node are also BSTs, they fulfill the above two properties.

 ##### AVL Tree
+The Adelson-Velsky-Landis (AVL) Tree can be defined as height balanced binary search tree in which each node is associated with a *balance factor* which is calculated by subtracting the *height* of its right subtree from that of its left subtree.
+AVL Tree checks the height of the left and the right subtrees and assures that the difference is not more than 1.
+This difference is called the balance factor.

+As Binary Search Tree worst-case performance is closest to linear search algorithms, that is `Ο(n)`.
+In real-time applications, we cannot predict data pattern and their frequencies.
+So, a need arises to balance out the existing BST.

+To balance itself, an AVL Tree may perform the following four kinds of operations:
+- Left rotation
+- Right rotation
+- Left-Right rotation
+- Right-Left rotation

 ##### B Tree